Additional Impacting Factors

 - Notice of Entry of Final Judgment (if applicable)

-You must provide LACERA with a confirmed copy (with the court clerk’s filing date stamp and the judge’s signature) of all the pages of your Judgment of Dissolution.
-If the judgment states a further order is required to divide your pension, provide LACERA copies of that document.
+You must provide LACERA with a conformed copy (with the court clerk’s filing date stamp and the judge’s signature) of all the pages of your Judgment of Dissolution.
+If the judgment states a further order is required, provide LACERA copies of that document.
 If you are unsure about the need for additional documents, LACERA’s Legal Division will review the judgment to ascertain if an additional order is required.

 If you are an active member, failure to provide LACERA with your dissolution documents may result in a delay of your retirement benefits.